6S or 5S – The Great Debate

 - Improved Worker Confidence – When employees know that the employer values their safety they are more likely to contribute at higher levels.
 Putting an added emphasis to safety in the facility will have a lot of people producing higher quality work.

 - OSHA Compliance – Many of the OSHA regulations that are in place are there to help protect employees.
-If you are already focusing on safety (through 6S) than you’ll be less likely to be fined by a regulatory agency.
+If you are already focusing on safety (through 6S), then you’ll be less likely to be fined by a regulatory agency.
 This, of course, reduces the expenses associated with dealing with OSHA.